2019 Cheltenham Results and Reaction

 From the 2019 Cheltenham Festival results we saw nine winning favourites from the 28 races across the four days.
 We saw six unplaced favourites on the first day, with A Plus Tard (1st 5/1) being the only market leader to win at the 2019 Cheltenham Festival on the opening day.
 However, the manner of this 5 year-olds victory (16 length winner) suggests he’s certainly a horse to note going forward and looks to have a big future.

 The Cheltenham Festival results picked up for punters on day two with the last four favourites winning.
 The 2018 Champion Chase hero – Altior (4/11) – was the first of those market leaders to win in what marked a turning point for punters.
-The 2018 Grand National winner – Tiger Roll (5/4) – provided a great Cheltenham result to be an easy winner of the Cross Country Chase – a victory that saw him shortened in the 2019 Grand National betting market to around 5/1, meaning should be becoming the first horse since Red Rum in the 1970’s to win back-to-back races.
-This would be a terrible Grand National result for the bookmakers.
+The 2018 and 2019 Grand National winner – Tiger Roll (5/4) – provided a great Cheltenham result to be an easy winner of the Cross Country Chase – a victory that saw him shortened in the 2019 Grand National betting market to around 5/1 – as we now know the Gordon Elliott-trained 9-year-old followed-up in the 2019 Grand National and is the current favourite in the betting markets ahead of the 2020 as he looks for a famous treble in the world’s greatest steeplechase.

 Into the third day and with the first two favourites winning in Defi Du Seuil (3/1), who won the JLT Novices’ Chase and Sire Du Berlais (4/1), who took the Pertemps Network Final Hurdle, this meant the bookmakers were now running for cover with a set of Cheltenham results that saw six favourites win in-a-row.